William Munnings Arnold

-The Hon.
 William Munnings Arnold (10 October 1819 – 1 March 1875) was an Australian politician, a member of the New South Wales Legislative Assembly from 1856 until his death.
-He held numerous ministerial positions between 1860 and 1865 including Secretary for Public Works] and Secretary for Lands.
+He held numerous ministerial positions between 1860 and 1865 including Secretary for Public Works and Secretary for Lands.
 He was the Speaker between 1865 and 1875.

 Early life

 Arnold was born in the village of Ellough in Suffolk, England and was the son of an Anglican clergyman.
 He was educated at home and then at private schools in Lowestoft and High Wycombe.
 Arnold migrated to Australia in 1839 and made a substantial fortune from investments in the pastoral industry and gold trading.
 He invested in a number of large properties on the Paterson River in which he drowned during major flooding in 1875.

 State Parliament

 Arnold was elected at the 1856 election to the first parliament of New South Wales after the granting of responsible government.
 With Richard Jones and Samuel Gordon, he was elected to the three member seat of Durham.
 He retained this seat until 1859 and then represented the seat of Paterson until his death.
 He was noted for his radically democratic views on electoral reform including universal manhood suffrage and the distribution of electorates based on population.